For risk assessment and reduction

 using the bow-tie method and LOPA

 “Risk” serves to model layers of protection or Safety Instrumented Systems using either the bow-tie method or a LOPA (Layer Of Protection Analysis) table.
-In addition to a user-friendly graphical interface shared by the entire GRIF workshop, the Risk module is based on ALBIZIA, the BDD (Binary Decision Diagram) computation engine developed by Total.
+In addition to a user-friendly graphical interface shared by the entire GRIF workshop, the Risk module is based on ALBIZIA, the BDD (Binary Decision Diagram) computation engine developed by TotalEnergies.
 ALBIZIA’s strength is its capacity to run precise probabilistic calculations and to supply much of the information required for risk studies.

 Modeling and calculations